rotembar22/Offensive-comments-classification-using-Bert/README.md

 I chose the first approach by taking the first X tokens.
 Since Bert is a model that requires a lot of computer computing power, I took only the first 128 tokens.
 It will make the training much easier to train in terms of computing power.

+# Bert Preprocess

+Here are the preprocessing steps performed on the commets to prepare them for Bert model training:
+* Pad comments that are in the size of less than 128 with '0' values.
+* Create an attention mask indicate for the padded comments
+* Add '[CLS]' to the beginning of a sentence and '[SEP]' at the end.
+* Convert from NumPy to PyTorch tensors.